\\\ Pets Travelling

 Whether it be the Scottish Highlands, the Brecon Beacon Hills, the wonderful Dorset coastline or the Norfolk Broads, there’s something for everyone.

-Our trains in the UK do not charge for your pet to be taken on board and can be a great way of getting between destinations.
-Trains are not as packed as they used to be with commuters, with owners being asked to follow just a few simple, mostly common sense guidelines whilst travelling with pets by their rail operators.
-In most cases whether it’s national or heritage railways there is no need to confirm you are travelling with a pet when you book your ticket.
+Trains are FREE in the UK, they do not charge for your pet to be taken on board and can be a great way of getting between destinations.
+Trains are not as packed as they used to be with commuters, since the pandemic, with owners being asked to follow just a few simple, mostly common sense guidelines whilst travelling with their pets by their rail operators.
+In most cases whether it’s national, funicular, or heritage railways there is no need to confirm you are travelling with a pet when you book your ticket.
 City to city trains may still require booking a seat.

-For dog owners, it’s always an idea to carry a muzzle in case passengers sitting around you object to your dog, or simply move to another area if permitted.
+Simple rail rules include, for example, that dogs should be on collar and leads (with their ID Tag) and it’s always an idea to carry a muzzle in case passengers sitting around you object to your dog, or simply move to another area if permitted.
+Dogs can usually find space near your feet in the footwell on trains and can lie reasonably comfortably.
+Some passengers like to stand with their dogs on their short leads near the entrance doors to give their dogs more room.
 Cats and small pets should be carried in safe carriers.

-Ferry crossings and hover ports likewise offer free journeys to pets.
+Short UK ferry crossings and hover ports offer FREE journeys to pets.
 Some crossings can take just a few minutes between ports, operating on a walk-on walk-off basis and dogs can be on deck accompanied by their owner on a collar and lead (and ID tag).
 Cats and small pets should be taken in small safe pet carriers.

-When the sea crossings become longer between ports, and you travel by car, operators are providing more facilities such as kennel areas and pet-friendly cabins.
-These have to be booked with your tickets to board by car, in advance, and there are more rules and regulations to follow.
+When the sea crossings become longer between ports, and international ports, the ferry and sea operators charge, and your pet may have to stay in the car and not accompany you.
+When you travel by car on long journeys, some operators provide you with the option to use more pet facilities such as kennel areas and pet-friendly cabins.
+Pet journeys have to be booked with your tickets to board by car, in advance, and there are more rules and regulations to follow.

 Unfortunately UK aviation rules do not permit pets in the cabin unless they have a specific health reason where prior written permission has been approved.

 Pets must travel in the cargo hold along with luggage.
-It can be quite a daunting experience for your pet and not all UK airports are authorised to handle animal cargo and naturally, this is not a free service for passengers.
+Pets are currently treated as ‘stock’, as ‘cargo’.
+It can be quite a daunting experience for your pet and not all UK airports are authorised to handle animal cargo.
+They have to fly in carrier crates specially approved by the individual airlines and can be turned away if they are not.

 The government and DEFRA have approved a number of commercial and charter UK airports where animals can fly from and list the air companies that can handle animal cargo flights.

-An alternative can be to organise your pet being picked up by the regulated pet transport services businesses from your home in approved vehicles, flown and delivered to their destination address elsewhere in the UK.
+An alternative can be to organise your pet being picked up by the regulated and not free pet transport business services from your home in approved vehicles, flown and delivered to their destination address elsewhere in the UK.
 There are several reputable firms who have simple to complete online quotation forms and one can get an idea of costs instantly.
-These services are used, for example, by pet owners who show their animals at events and need them transported across the UK.
+These services are used, for example, by pet owners who show their animals at events and need them moved between destinations, transported across the UK.

-Disappointingly, and abit of an transport anomaly, UK bus and coach companies are not nationally regulated to carry pets and rules vary from region to region, bus company to bus company and charges apply.
+Disappointingly, and a bit of an transport anomaly, UK bus and coach companies are rarely free, are not nationally regulated to carry pets, and rules vary from region to region, bus company to bus company and charges apply.
+You need to look at their rules of transportation when intending to travel to ensure you will be able to travel with your pet comfortably.

 \\\ \\\ Copyright © Pet Check UK PetCheck Blog 2020-2021 Design Horizon